Camerlengo of the Holy Roman Church: Responsibilities

-Until a successor Pope can be elected, the Camerlengo serves as Vatican City's Acting Sovereign.
-He is no longer, however, responsible for the government of the Catholic Church when the papacy is vacant; that task was placed in the hands of the College of Cardinals by Universi Dominici gregis (1996).
-His power is extremely limited, being merely enough to allow Church institutions to continue to operate and perform some basic functions without making any definitive decisions or appointments that are normally reserved to other powers delegated by the Pope.
-Unlike the rest of the Roman Curia, the Camerlengo retains his office during the sede vacante period and functions as the Executive Director of Vatican Operations, answerable to the College of Cardinals.
-This is primarily to carry out the College's decisions with regard to the funeral of the late Pope and the events leading up to the conclave.
+Until a successor Pope can be elected, during the sede vacante ('seat is vacant') period, the camerlengo serves as Vatican City's Acting Sovereign.
+He is no longer, however, responsible broadly for the government of the Catholic Church when the papacy is vacant; that task was transferred in 1996 to the College of Cardinals, by the Apostolic Constitution Universi Dominici gregis.
+The camerlengo's power is extremely limited: enough to allow Church institutions to continue to operate and perform some basic functions, without making any definitive decisions or appointments that are normally reserved to the pope or his delegatee.
+However, to facilitate these basic functions, unlike the bulk of the Roman Curia, the camerlengo retains his office during the sede vacante period.
+He becomes effectively the executive director of operations for Vatican City and the Holy See, answerable to the College of Cardinals.
+This is primarily to carry out the College's decisions with regard to the papal funeral and the preparations for the conclave that will elect a new pope.
 The only other people who keep their offices during this time are the Major Penitentiary, the Archpriest of St. Peter's Basilica, the Papal Almoner, and the Vicars General for Rome and for the Vatican City State.

-List of Camerlengos
+List of camerlengos

-Those who have held the office of Camerlengo are:
+Those who have held the office of camerlengo are: